-Professional photographers and film crews are permitted to illuminate the Collection at higher than normal light levels on the understanding that the following general rules are obeyed.
+These conditions are for short term lighting, photography and television professional photographers and film crews are permitted to illuminate Objects at higher than normal light levels on the understanding that the following general rules are obeyed.

-General positioning of lights:
+General positioning of lights

 Photographic lamps can generate considerable heat, some of which is emitted from the back of the fitting.
-For this reason the lamps must be kept well away from all paintings.
+For this reason the lamps must be kept well away from all Objects.

-Camera and light stands:
+Camera and light stands